blu3id/blu3id.github.io/posts/complex-system-dangers.md

 ### Notes:

-<a name="notea">[a]</a>: Technical side note/rabbit hole for the curious: Airbus flight control law failure modes don't account for this failure - you can only enter Direct Law (no envelop protection) or Alternate Law 2 (no high AoA of high speed protection) if two ADIRU's fail not if there isn't parity across all three ADIRU (which also isn't/wasn't a cause to fail out an ADIRU).
+<a name="notea">[a]</a>: Technical side note/rabbit hole for the curious: Airbus flight control law failure modes don't account for this failure - you can only enter Direct Law (no envelop protection) or Alternate Law 2 (no high AoA or high speed protection) if two ADIRU's fail not if there isn't parity across all three ADIRU (which also isn't/wasn't a cause to fail out an ADIRU).

 <a name="noteb">[b]</a>: And no existing "Incident Reporting" systems such as DATIX are not the type of monitoring I am talking about - in the current climate (and for that matter culture of many organisations) in the NHS these systems record a metaphorical scraping of the tip of the iceberg.
 [Dr Gordon Cadwell](https://twitter.com/doctorcaldwell) has [tweeted](https://twitter.com/doctorcaldwell/status/876144163200393217) about some of the resons behind this.
 The type of monitoring that should be aspired to is something similar to the [Neuraxial Connector Surveillance](http://www.wales.nhs.uk/sites3/page.cfm?orgid=457&pid=72625) programme that is being run in Wales.
 There needs to be minimally (or ideally completely unobtrusive) baseline monitoring before deployment, during and after in order to pick up issues - again there could be a whole series of posts on the topic of effective monitoring.